Castletown Lifeboat Station

 Castletown Lifeboat Station is a former RNLI lifeboat station located on the outer harbour at Castletown, a town in the south of the Isle of Man, a British Crown Dependency, and formerly the capital of the island until 1869.

-A lifeboat station was established at Castletown by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1826, but ceased to operate by 1851.
+A lifeboat station was established at Castletown by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1826, but ceased to operate sometime after 1841, maybe even as late as 1851.
 The station was re-established by the Royal National Lifeboat Institution (RNLI) in 1856.

 Castletown Lifeboat Station was closed in 1922.